cechandler/dissertation-paper/proposal/diss-outline.md

 ### Introduction
 * Abrahamsen's career
     * 1970s-1988: first period
+        * characteristics of music
     * 1988-1999: pause
+        * arrangements and reorchestrations
       * 1999-present: second period ("post-fermata")
+        * new technical innovations

-### Part One: Reuse of musical material in contemporary composers
+### Part One: Historical Context
+* Composers who have taken breaks:
+    * Schoenberg
-* Hans Abrahamsen
+    * Donatoni
+* Composers that have reworked material:
     * Luciano Berio
     * Toru Takemitsu
     * Toshio Hosokawa
     * Pierre Boulez

 ### Part Two: A Brief Overview of *Walden* and *Wald*
 #### *Walden*
 * Background, instrumentation, and reorchestration
+* Form
 * First movement

 #### *Wald*
 * Background and instrumentation
+* Spatial layout
 * Form
-  * Spatial layout

 ### Part Three: Analysis of *Wald*
 * Introduction, Variation 1, and Variation 2
 * Variation 3 and Variation 4
 * Variation 5
 * Variation 6 and  Variation 7

+### Conclusion
 * Connections to other music

-### Conclusion
+    * Schnee
+        * Concept of doubling (both in orchestration and re-use)
+        * Shrinking movement proportions
+    * Schumann

 \newpage